gotnochill815-web/clickpost-intent-engine/README.md

 Flagged for Review: True

 Reason:
-Public research suggests the company may exceed the target mid-market ICP.
+Public information suggests the company may exceed the intended ICP size.
 ```

 ---